breaklikethewind/boathouse/README.md

-sump pump monitoring software written by Eric Nelson
+Raspberry PI/RTI monitoring software written by Eric Nelson

 This program uses a raspberry pi to take temperature, humidity, and distance measurements of a sump pit.
 That data is sent to an RTI XP processor for